11th May, 2018

 While jungling the jungler will normally roam around to pick off enemies that are caught out.
 This might be the enemy jungler on low HP fighting a minion that makes an easy kill or a team fight were the ADC is caught out of place.
 The jungler will constantly be on the lookout for opportunities all over map whether it's to help defend a lane, secure a kill or take a primary objective.

 The first essential thing about being a jungler is their use of summoner spells.
-The most common combination is flash and ignite for the mid or top lane, as they want to prioritise kills.
+The most common combination is flash and ignite for the mid or top lane, as they want to prioritize kills.
 The bottom duo lane will usually take heal and flash with the support taking exhaust as they want to prioritise survival.

 The jungler on the other hand will normally take flash and smite.
 Smite is a great spell especially when you are soloing high level monsters.
 The spell on its own deals damage to a minion and grants a unique buff depending which minion it is used on.